oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 </cluster>
 ```

-And, here is a snippet of offline WLST code that corresponds to the above `config.xml` file snippet:
+Here is a snippet of offline WLST code that corresponds to the above `config.xml` file snippet:

 ```javascript
   templateName = "cluster-1-template"